 Unless we agree that God is the Creator of the beginning, reaching consensus about smaller truths will be difficult.
 Simplicity requires a simple beginning.
 Clarity requires a common starting point.
 Faith requires something or someone to believe in.

+What makes the Ten Commandments powerful?
+Where did the Golden Rule originate?
+How are families made and who made animals?
 Where else can we begin our search for simplicity?
 Nowhere but the beginning.